 In 2007, under the tutelage of bassist and educator Stan Poplin, Adam began a lifelong journey of honing his skills as a versatile instrumentalist, composer, and educator.
 While studying ‘Jazz’ at UC Santa Cruz, Adam performed regularly with various UCSC ensembles.
 Two years after transitioning to the double bass, Adam was accepted into the prestigious MFA program in music performance at Mills College in Oakland, California, where he studied under bassists Peter Barshay, Steven Tramontozzi, and Henry Grimes.

 While studying at Mills, Adam continued his focus on the ‘Jazz’ idiom while exploring the art of free improvisation, and taking a keen interest in West African music.
-During this time, Adam had the privilege of performing with such diverse artists as Roscoe Mitchell, Fred Frith, Larry Dunlap, Zeena Parkins, William Winant, and members of the Eclipse String Quartet.
+During this time, Adam had the privilege of performing with such diverse artists as Roscoe Mitchell, Fred Frith, Larry Dunlap, Zeena Parkins, William Winant, Eddie Marshall, and members of the Eclipse String Quartet.
 Since graduating from Mills College, Adam has quickly become a highly sought after performer and educator in the San Francisco Bay Area, teaching a full roster of private students on bass, drums, piano, guitar, and ukulele from his home studio in Oakland.